 The global COVID-19 pandemic has upended our daily life, resulting in heightened anxiety and fear.
-In addition to concerns for our physical wellbeing and that of our loved ones, many employees are also confronting financial challenges and uncertainties, there are several options available to assist university employees during this unprecedented time.
+In addition to concerns for our physical wellbeing and that of our loved ones, many employees are also confronting financial challenges and uncertainties.
+Read below for updated options available for employees.

 Over the Counter (OTC) medications are now reimbursable under Flexible Spending Accounts (FSA) without requiring a prescription.
 In addition, menstrual care products are now reimbursable as eligible expenses.
 These provisions are retroactive to January 1, 2020.